 Basic Checklist for College Applications

-The college admission application forms ask for a lot of information that your student may not have readily available.
+Most college admission applications ask for a lot of information that the average teen may not have readily available.
 Here’s a basic checklist for college applications.

-Here's a checklist your teen can use before he or she sits down to fill out and submit the application.
+This is just a handy checklist of commonly requested information to gather before you sit down to fill out and submit the application.

 Basic Checklist for College Admission Applications